 The results function contains a number of arguments to customize the results table which is generated.
-Note that the results function automatically performs independent filtering based on the mean of counts for each gene, optimizing the number of genes which will have an adjusted p value below a given threshold.
-This will be discussed further in Section 3.8.
+Note that the results function automatically performs independent filtering based on the mean of normalized counts for each gene, optimizing the number of genes which will have an adjusted p value below a given FDR cutoff, alpha.
+Independent filtering is further discussed in Section 3.8.
+By default the argument alpha is set to 0.1.
+If the adjusted p value cutoff will be a value other than 0.1, alpha should be set to that value: